JennyL5/yformatics/year-1/calculus/part-1/limits/notes.md

 When working with a discontinuous function, there may be points where the limit as $x$ approaches $a$ from one side is different than from the other side.
 There are three main possibilities when looking at limits:

 - Only the left limit is defined <br>
   Suppose that a limit at a point exists only when $x$ approaches $a$ from the lower side.
-We represtent this as the limit when $x$ is sufficiently close to but less than $a$:
+We represent this as the limit when $x$ is sufficiently close to but less than $a$:

   $$\displaystyle\lim_{x \to a^-} f(x)$$

   <br>

 - Only the right limit is defined <br>
   Suppose that a limit at a point exists only when $x$ approaches $a$ from the higher side.
-We represtent this as the limit when $x$ is sufficiently close to but greater than $a$:
+We represent this as the limit when $x$ is sufficiently close to but greater than $a$:

   $$\displaystyle\lim_{x \to a^+} f(x)$$

   <br>

 - Both the left and right limits are defined <br>
   Suppose that a limit at a point exists when $x$ approaches $a$ from both sides.
-However, becuase the function is discontinuous the two limits return differnt values.
-For example, in this case the left and right limits will be given by:
+However, because the function is discontinuous the two limits return different values.
+For example, in this case, the left and right limits will be given by:

 $$\displaystyle\lim_{x \to 0^-} f(x) = \dfrac{3}{2} \qquad \displaystyle\lim_{x \to 0^+} f(x) = \dfrac{5}{2}$$